Next: Pragma Thread_Local_Storage, Previous: Pragma Task_Storage, Up: Implementation Defined Pragmas

 between the subprogram declaration and a test case).

-The compiler checks that boolean expressions given in Requires
+The compiler checks that boolean expressions given in Requires and

-are valid, where the rules for Requires
+Ensures are valid, where the rules for Requires are the

-same as the rule for an expression in Precondition
+same as the rule for an expression in Precondition and the rules

-are the same as the rule for an expression in
+for Ensures are the same as the rule for an expression in

-.
-In particular, attributes 'Old
+Postcondition.
+In particular, attributes 'Old and

-can only be used within the Ensures
+'Result can only be used within the Ensures

 expression.
 The following is an example of use within a package spec: